mpiorowski/task/README.md

 - delete repo
 - clone it again
 - checkout Your branch
-- running the command :)
+- run the command :)

 ### Easy